Glee Club Auditions – Frequently Asked Questions

 What is it like to be a member of the Technical Staff?

 Technical members are crucial to maintaining the Glee Club’s pillars of Performance, Brotherhood, and Tradition.
 By filling the roles of Technical Director, Lights Designer, Sound Designer, Stage Manager, Props Designers, Costumes Designer, and whatever other talents and interests they bring to the Club, the members who make up the Technical staff improve the chorus’ Performances, strengthens the Brotherhood, and carries on the Tradition of putting on one of the highest quality shows on campus.

 How often does the Glee Club rehearse?

 The rehearsal commitment for singers and accompanists in the Glee Club is similar to other Penn performing arts groups.
-We typically rehearse 6 hours a week: 2 hours on Sunday afternoon and 2 hours on Monday and Wednesday evenings.
+We typically rehearse 6 hours a week: 3 hours on Sunday afternoon and 3 hours each on Monday and Thursday evenings, though all singers are only required to come to the two rehearsals for their voice part.
 Band members rehearse roughly 6 hours a week.
 Technical members are not required to attend most chorus rehearsals (though are encouraged to!), but instead, have a more flexible time commitment to the group.

 I am interested in performing with other groups, as well as with the Glee Club.
 Is this possible?

 In short, yes!
 Many of our members are in various other performing groups at Penn, ranging from a capella groups to theatre groups to dance groups.
 Many Clubbers are also members of various other non-performing groups.
 While conflicts undoubtedly arise, the Glee Club is committed to working with each successful auditionee to make sure that their extracurricular experience at Penn exceeds their expectations.